 Partial and Full Dentures

 Dentures are still available today to remedy the loss of natural teeth, but they have come a long way from the ones we remember.
 With improvements in comfort, fit, and placement, they now work better than ever.
-Denture procedures in Plano and Arlington, Texas are available at Dental Impressions.
+Denture procedures in Plano and Arlington, Texas are available at Dental Impress.

 There are a couple of options when it comes to full and partial dental pieces.
 It will depend on how many teeth you are missing and a full consultation with your dentist which option will work best for you.

 A removable dental piece is made of a prosthetic acrylic style dental appliance that matches the color of your gums and fits over them.
 The upper part fits in the roof of your mouth complimenting the lower part that is shaped like a U to leave room for your tongue to function and to help you speak well.

 Your denture is created based on impressions that your dentist will take of your natural teeth, gums, and mouth.
 The impressions will be examined at a lab where the dental prosthetic will be customized, designed, and created to replace your missing teeth.
 Everything will be tested and fitted once it is made.